 What is a cell phone porting or port-out scam?

 They then will contact your mobile provider, impersonating you, and inform them that your phone was stolen and request the number be “ported” with another provider and device.
 Once they have your number ported to a new device they can then start accessing and gaining entry to accounts that require additional authorization in terms of a code texted directly to your phone for security verification.
 Those added security measures are usually in place on accounts provided by email providers, social networks, tax preparation software, and even financial institutions.
-You may then notice loss of access to important accounts as the attacker changes passwords, steals your money, and gains access to other pieces of your personal information.
+You may then notice a loss of access to important accounts as the attacker changes passwords, steals your money, and gains access to other pieces of your personal information.

 - Inquire with your wireless provider about port-out authorization.
-Every major wireless has some sort of additional security for accounts or for port-out authorization that customers can set up, like a unique pin, or add verification question, which will make it more difficult for someone to port-out your phone.
-Contact your mobile provider and speak to them specifically about porting and/or port out security on your account
+Every major wireless has some sort of additional security for accounts or for port-out authorization that customers can set up, like a unique pin, or add a verification question, which will make it more difficult for someone to port-out your phone.
+Contact your mobile provider and speak to them specifically about porting and/or port-out security on your account

 - Watch out for unexpected “Emergency Calls Only” status.
 Call your mobile phone company if your phone suddenly switches to "emergency call service only" or something similar.
 That's what happens when your phone number has been transferred to another phone.